-Lastly, don’t let anyone dishearten you or cause you to doubt what you really believe in, in any way.
+Lastly, and this one is very important.
+Don’t let anyone dishearten you or cause you to doubt what you really believe in, in any way.

 If you have a great product people love, don’t just make it better, make it the best in your industry!

 Become memorable.
-Become the ultimate “go-to” person in your niche or industry for what ever that “one-thing” might be.
+Become the ultimate “go-to” person in your niche or industry for whatever that “one thing” might be.

-However, becoming a smarter problem solver doesn’t mean just posting up a bunch on blog posts that aims to solve lots and lots of problems.
+However, becoming a smarter problem solver doesn’t mean just posting up a bunch of blog posts that aims to solve lots and lots of problems.

-Your website or blog is just the start of it, there’s a host of powerful tools out there you can use to create smarter “problem solving content”, so make good use of mediums like videos, infographics, audio recordings and podcast shows, eBooks and white-papers and so forth.
+Your website or blog is just the start of it, there’s a host of powerful content tools out there you can use to create smarter “problem-solving content”, so make good use of mediums like videos, infographics, audio recordings and podcast shows, eBooks and white papers and so on.

 So you’ve heard this saying I’m sure:

-The more you talk about yourself and make it all about YOU and what you’re doing and everything else in your business, the more you’re going to make your personal brand stand out right?
+The more you talk about yourself and make it all about YOU and what you’re doing and everything else in your business, the more you’re going to make your personal brand stand out, right?

 If you’re not providing anything of value, you’re probably going to turn folks away more than anything else.

 So I’m not saying don’t be true to yourself, or that it’s bad to tell people what you’re doing to grow and be successful in your business, but it’s not always about you.

-People come to your blog or website for help and answers to what ever problem they might be experiencing.
+People come to your blog or website for help and answers to whatever problem they might be experiencing.

-Make your website, blog, Facebook page, Twitter profile, LinkedIn profile, YouTube channel all consistent with your brand design, logo, colors, USPs and so forth.
+So with that said, make your website, blog, Facebook page, Twitter profile, LinkedIn profile, YouTube channel all consistent with your brand design, logo, colors, USPs and so forth.

 This type of consistency will only help you to strengthen your personal brand more, and you’ll always be one step ahead of your competition.

-There’s many more things you can do of course, but you should definitely start with the list above.
+There are many more things you can do of course, but you should definitely start with the list above.

+OK, so I’ve shared with you some of the things YOU can do to help your personal brand stand out.
 To finish off, I want to share with you a quick video: Vlog Episode #1 – 6 Awesome Productivity Tools I’ll Be Making More Use Of In 2017.